ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 <!-- ## Service Start/Stop Utility

-Testerina provides the functionality to start/stop all services of a developer preferred Ballerina package.
+Testerina provides the functionality to start/stop all services of a developer preferred Ballerina module.
 To control service related functionality we can use the following inbuilt functions.

-#### test:startServices(string packageName) (boolean isSuccessful)
+#### test:startServices(string moduleName) (boolean isSuccessful)

-Starts all the services of package identified by ‘packageName’.
+Starts all the services of module identified by ‘moduleName’.
 If it is successful returns true else returns false or throws an error.

 ```ballerina
 boolean isSuccessful = test:startServices(“abc.services”);
 ```

-#### test:stopServices(string packageName)
+#### test:stopServices(string moduleName)

-Stops all the services of package identified by ‘packageName’.
+Stops all the services of module identified by ‘moduleName’.

 ```ballerina
 test:stopServices(“abc.services”);